 Mostly, we need to get to know ourselves.
 Our fun sides, our awesome sides, and our totally dorky sides – and we need to be okay with all parts of ourselves.

 Let’s recognize that sometimes there really is too much of a good thing and also trust that we don’t need to drink in order to have fun.
 Rather, if we’re having a drink it’s just a natural, normal thing.
 Nothing needs to be excessive about it.
 Start to neutralize your thoughts around alcohol.
 It’s not going to save you.
 It’s not going to make the weekend.
-It’s not going to be the best part of the night.
+It’s not going to be the best part of the night (I could have reminded myself of this on the 4th of July!).
 What IS going to make your weekend?
 What IS going to relax you?
 What IS going to be the best part of the night?
 Decide on the real stuff.
 Like the laughter, the connection, etc… and learn how to get those things without having to be drunk.

 Tips & Tricks